Homeowners Insurance When You Downsize

 Homeowners insurance still covers you against loss of your property or any liability due to accidents that happen to others while they’re on your property.
 Your coverage is fully described in your policy, which acts as a contract between you and the insurance company.
 You’ll pay a premium for the coverage for a stated period of time.

-The ways deductibles work hasn’t changed.
+The ways deductibles work haven’t changed.
 You’ll still pay the deductible amount before insurance will pay for the rest of the loss.

 And what you’re covering hasn’t changed.
 Your home and property are covered against theft or loss by fire, tornado, or other covered cause.
 That would include any outbuildings like garages, sheds, gazebos, etc.